Baby makes surprise arrival on Sheep Creek Hill - BC Local News

 “It was intense,” Liz Verges said as she held her newborn son, Tijmen Stowell, in her arms at Cariboo Memorial Hospital Wednesday afternoon.
 “I kind of knew where we were as it was happening, but it is kind of blur now.”

-Liz and her family live at Meldrum Creek about 45 kilometres from Williams Lake.
+Liz and her family live at Meldrum Creek about 45 kilometres west of Williams Lake.

 On Tuesday, Feb.
 19, her partner Rylan Stowell was already gone to work and she was at home with their daughter Baileigh, 13, and son Jeremy, 9, when contractions woke her up at around 2 a.m.